VinSheng72/event-on-fire/README.md

 * **Docker** & **Docker Compose** (optional, but recommended)
 * **MySQL** (if running outside Docker)

+## Note
+I push the .env file for easier setup

 ---

 ## Backend (Laravel) Setup

 1. **Navigate to the backend directory**